-The second season of Netflix's royal drama The Crown is only just beginning on Friday, Dec.
-8, but fans are already looking forward to Season 3 of the hit show!
+We're already done binge-watching the first second seasons of Netflix's royal drama The Crown, so now we are already looking forward to Season 3 of the hit show.
 That's because there are going to be some shocking changes, including many new central cast members.
 Scroll down to see everything we know about the third season of The Crown so far!

-Claire Foy will no longer play Queen Elizabeth.
+Claire Foy will also no longer play Queen Elizabeth.

-Luckily, Olivia has Claire's stamp of approval.
+Luckily, Olivia — who is taking lessons to perfect the Queen's accent — has Claire's stamp of approval.
 "She's great," Claire gushed to Jimmy Fallon.
 "You'll forget all about me and the rest of the cast.
 You'll be like, 'Who are they?'
 We're the warm-up act."
-Olivia will reportedly begin filming her big debut in early 2018, for a Season 3 premiere at the beginning of 2019.

 Camilla, Duchess of Cornwall will be introduced in Season 3.

-Season 3 is expected to take place in the mid-60s.
+Season 3 will take place in the mid-60s.

 Yes, there will also be a Season 4.